G00fY2/version-compare/README.md

 =====
 Lightweight Android library to compare version strings.

 This library allows you to compare version strings easily.
-The version numer can follow the SemVer convention but this library will also compare more than 3 parts (e.g. 1.0.1.22).
+The version number can follow the SemVer convention but this library will also compare more than 3 parts (e.g. 1.0.1.22).
 Additionally common pre-release suffixes are supported.

 Pure Java (java.util), no dependencies, very small method count.